 - Monitor communications

-The first step is to plan how you will manage communications on your project and across all of your stakeholders.
-This is done by creating a project communications management plan.
+Project managers need to clearly outline how they will manage communications across their projects.
+This is done by creating a project communication management plan.

-- Objective - What will be the purpose of your communications?
-You may use some communications for awareness, like a status report, and others that require action, such as requiring a sponsor to authorize spending, or a customer to approve project testing.
+- Decide your objectives: What will be the purpose of your communication?
+You may use some communication tools for awareness, such as a status report.
+Others may require action, such as requiring a sponsor to authorize spending or a customer to approve project testing.

-- Message - What will the message be for each type of communication?
+- Write your message: What will the message be for each type of communication?
 This is the actual content that will be shared.
 Key components to be communicated include scope, schedule, budget, objectives, risks, and deliverables.

-- Channel - How the message will be delivered” Will it be a formal report emailed out to all stakeholders?
+- Choose your channel: How will the message be delivered?
+Will it be a formal report emailed out to all stakeholders?
 Or will it be an informal verbal debrief during a team meeting?

-Your communication plan should be detailed enough to lay out why you’re sending a message, who you’re sending it to, what specific information will be sent, to whom, how, when, and who is responsible.
+Your project communication management plan should be detailed enough to lay out why you’re sending a message, who you’re sending it to, what specific information will be sent, how you’re going to send it, and when.

 Involving your stakeholders in the creation of this plan is important.
 You need to understand their communication preferences and expectations.
 If you over-communicate, they may stop paying attention.
 But, if you under-communicate, it can lead to misunderstandings and issues.

-This process used to be called ‘control communications,’ but was updated in the 6th edition of the PMBOK.
+This process used to be called ‘control communications,’ but was updated in the sixth edition of the PMBOK.
 Despite the title change, the process is the same.
-It involves monitoring and controlling project communications throughout its entire lifecycle.
+It involves monitoring and controlling project communications throughout the entire lifecycle.

-- Confirming they were received by the proper stakeholders.
+- They were received by the proper stakeholders

-- Confirming any relevant feedback was provided to the appropriate project members.
+- Any relevant feedback was provided to the appropriate project members

 How to be successful at project communication management

 Successful project managers use formal and informal communication methods across various channels.
-This helps increase the chances communications are received.
-Using simple language, sticking to relevant topics, keep messages concise, and include all information in one place to reduce your chances of communication failure.
+This helps increase the chances that messages are received.
+Use simple language, stick to relevant topics, keep messages concise, and include all information in one place to reduce your chances of communication failure.

-The following communications skills can also increase a project manager’s chances of success:
+The following communication management skills can also increase a project manager’s chances of success:

 - Strong active listening skills